nerdschoolbergen/build-and-deploy/exercise-1/README.md

 ### 1.3 Installing git

+:book: Git is a command line tool for version control.
+It is used to manage and track changes in code.

 #### Checking for Git

 :pencil2: To see if you already have Git installed, open up your terminal application.

 * If you're on a Mac, look for a command prompt application called "Terminal".
-* If you're on a Windows machine, open the Windows command prompt or "Git Bash".
+* If you're on a Windows machine, open Windows Terminal or "Git Bash".

 Once you've opened your terminal application, type `git version`.
 The output will either tell you which version of Git is installed, or it will alert you that git is an unknown command.
 If it's an unknown command, follow the [Install Git](https://github.com/git-guides/install-git) guide.